chromium/chromium/docs/updating_clang.md

 	successfully finished, run
 	[go/chrome-promote-clang](https://goto.google.com/chrome-promote-clang)
 	on the new Clang package name.
+1. Run `tools/clang/scripts/sync_deps.py` to update the deps entries in DEPS.
 1. Run an exhaustive set of try jobs to test the new compiler.
 The CL description created previously by upload_revision.py includes `Cq-Include-Trybots:` lines for all needed bots, so it's sufficient to just